Ananya-Mohapatr/react-practise/README.md

 # What is the use of browserlist that i defined in Package.json
 - It consists of brosers with which our application will be compartible.It is dependent on project requirement and compartibility.

+ # Babel transpiles jsx to react.create element and it further converts to js object which then converts to html element that then renders in browser.Babel is managed by our bundler.

+# IMP JSX property
+- We obviously will intend to inject data within {} to render within jsx.
+But if we try to add any malicious data to render within curly brance,jsx will not render it.